gumacahin/gumacahin.github.io/_posts/2016-10-11-gender-and-society.md

 gender and society is with MMS 111: Gender and Multimedia.
 Through that course I learned about gender, society and some feminist theories.
 I barely scratched the surface and I wanted to learn more.
-BAMS have a list of electives that we can chose to take.
+BAMS have a list of electives that we can opt to take.
 I initially wanted to take Psych 101 but my adviser told me that the course is no longer being offered.
 I asked if it's possible to take Soc Sci 13 instead, it's not among the list of electives I can take, and he agreed.